Higher topological complexity and its symmetrization: Schwarz genus of and configuration spaces of spheres

+For instance, $\Sv(\varepsilon_n^X)=0$ for any contractible space $X$.
+This generalizes the phenomenon noted in Example~\ref{e:sigma}.
+Part of the goal of this section is to show that the bound in Proposition~\ref{p:conn} becomes an equality in some concrete situations---other than those noted for a contractible space $X$.
+Yet, the following considerations are written in conjectural terms; non-conjectural statements start from equation~(\ref{cotainf}) on.

-\m As recalled in \exref{e:sigmasphere}, the equality $\TC_2^S(S^k)=2$ holds for any~$k$.
+\m The conjectural inequality in~(\ref{conejo}) is based on Proposition~\ref{p:conn}.
+To illustrate the idea, start by recalling from \exref{e:sigmasphere} the equality $\TC_2^S(S^k)=2$ valid for any~$k$.
 Farber and Grant prove that $\TC_2^S(S^k)$ is no greater than 2 {by producing} a symmetric motion planner with two local rules.
-Their construction makes use of a well-known explicit $\Sigma_2$-equivariant deformation retraction
+Their construction makes use of a well-known explicit $\Sigma_2$-equivariant deformation retraction $\CF_2(S^k)\to S^k$ that implies a corresponding homotopy equivalence

-that implies a homotopy equivalence $B_2(S^k) \simeq \R\P^k$.
-But note that \propref{p:conn} gives an alternative direct way to deduce the inequality $\TC_2^S(S^k)\leq 2$, for $B_2(S^k)$ is homotopy equivalent to a CW space of dimension $k$.
+Here we note that \propref{p:conn} gives an alternative direct way to deduce the inequality $\TC_2^S(S^k)\leq 2$: all that is needed is the fact that $\hdim(\B_2(S^k))=k$.
+In order to extend this simple argument for higher $\TC^S_n$ we would need to have a good hold on the homotopy dimension of $\B_n(S^k)$.
+Remark~\ref{fupo} below provides evidence toward the following:

-\m We next give the main ingredient for extending the previous argument in order to obtain a strong upper bound for $\TC^S_n(S^k)$.